Deadlock989/IndustrialRevolution/README.md

 ## Issues I probably don't want to know about

-* Conflicts with other unsupported mods
+* Conflicts or problems due to unsupported mods
 * Opinions about balance
 * Opinions about software licenses
 * Vague feelings of creeping dread or cosmic unease